 - All photos must be JPEG format!
 A few sites may accept others, but the general consensus is JPEG as it’s most widely recognize and use.
 Be safe, use JPEG.

 - Size.
-Again this depends on the country, however, a small photo size is what’s desired.
+Again this depends on the country, however, small photo size is what’s desired.
 No bigger than 240 KB.

 First off there are pros and cons to both online and face-to-face.
 UPS and USPS are two of the more favored places to have a picture taken.
 Even chain stores such as Walgreens offer passport/visa photo services.
 One of the benefits of having the professionals take care of it is exactly that, they take care of it.
 You don’t worry about dimensions or background color.
 It’s finished.
 However, a small downfall is the cost.
 Prices range from $10-$20 per person.
 Plus if you don’t like the photo, you have to pay to retake.

 On the other hand, online has much more perks than a traditional route of USPS.
 Getting a visa photo online is simple and easy, especially with.
-Unlike leaving your house searching for a store, online offers quick processing and allows you submit your own photos taken at home.
+Unlike leaving your house searching for a store, online offers quick processing and allows you to submit your own photos taken at home.
 It saves on time and money for those up in the wee hours of the night planning a vacation.
 The requirements are much easier than anything previously mentioned.
 Simply take a selfie with your full face showing and some decent lighting and the rest if taken care of.
 Now you don’t have to sweat becoming compliant with regulations, the work is done by professionals.
 Plus, it’s lighter on the wallet.
 Depending on the site, a few bucks is all you pay.
 Mypassportphotos.com offers photos for as little as $.99 per photo!
 That’s a better deal than heading to a store.

 Give visa photo online a try and you may never go back to the snail mail way again!